devsecopstalks/website/content/episodes/066-multi-account-strategy-and-landing-zones-account-segmentation-approaches-for-security-and-efficiency-on-aws.md

 ---
-title: "DEVSECOPS Talks #66 - Multi-Account Strategy And Landing Zones:  Account Segmentation Approaches For Security And Efficiency On AWS"
+title: "#66 - Multi-Account Strategy And Landing Zones:  Account Segmentation Approaches For Security And Efficiency On AWS"
 date: 2024-05-27T12:47:53+01:00
 lastmod: 2024-05-27T12:47:53+01:00
 episode: 66